Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations

 \section{Classification of Collision Outcomes}

-The first quantity we aim to predict is the qualitative outcome of the collision, closely related to the number of stars remaining after the encounter.
-In terms of survivors, there are three possibilities: $0$, $1$, or $2$ stars.
+The first quantity we aim to predict is the qualitative outcome of the collision, which is closely related to the number of stars remaining after the encounter.
+In terms of survivors, there are three possible outcomes: $0$, $1$, or $2$ remnants.
 At sufficiently large pericenter distances, collisions are grazing enough that both stars survive, though not completely intact.
-As the pericenter distance decreases and collisions become more head-on, the outcome depends more strongly on the relative velocity of the objects, their mass ratio, and details of their stellar structures.
-For any two colliding stars at sufficiently low relative velocities, the collision will result in a merger.
-However, as the relative velocity increases at small pericenter distances, collisions can become energetic enough to unbind the material from both stars, leaving no remnants.
+As the pericenter distance decreases and collisions become more head-on, the outcome depends increasingly on the relative velocity, mass ratio, and stellar structure of the colliding stars.
+For any two colliding stars at sufficiently low relative velocities, collisions generally result in mergers.
+However, at high relative velocities and small pericenter distances, collisions can become energetic enough to unbind material from both stars, leaving no surviving remnants.

-A special scenario arises in the unequal-mass collisions where, at high enough velocities and moderately off-axis trajectories, only one star is destroyed while the other survives.
-This results in the surviving star being stripped of its envelope, and so we will refer to these cases as the ``stripping'' scenario.
-Although the same number of stars remain as in the merger case, we designate this as a separate class because the underlying hydrodynamic evolution and the properties of the final remnant are qualitatively different.
+A special scenario arises in unequal-mass collisions where, at sufficiently high velocities and moderately off-axis trajectories, one star is destroyed while the other survives.
+In these cases, the surviving star is stripped of its envelope, and we therefore refer to such events as the ``stripping'' scenario.
+Although this outcome leaves the same number of surviving stars as a merger, we treat it as a separate class because the underlying hydrodynamic evolution and the properties of the final remnant are qualitatively different.